cossacklabs/repometascore/README.md

 python3 -m risky_code_hunter --url https://github.com/yandex/yandex-tank --tokenfile token_file.txt
 ```

-4. Also, there is a verbose parameter.
-It can be set with different levels.
-When nothing is set, the user will only get short output.
-To set the level of verbose output, you need to repeat the parameter several times.
-For example:
+4. The output is controlled by verbose parameter.
+By default, the verbose level is 0, which means the shortest  output.
+To control verbosity, use `-v` param:
    - nothing 	- verbose with level 0.
 Output only risk level and percentage.
    - `-v`   	- verbose with level 1.
 Additionally to the ‘zero’ level, output info about the program and commits, code delta, and contributors risk ratio.
    - `-vv`  	- verbose with level 2.
 Additionally to the previous level, output info about every risky contributor.